-You can apply to consolidate your federal student loans through your servicer by filling out the federal Direct Consolidation Loan application.
-You can typically download this form from your servicer’s website or through the FSA site.
+Apply to consolidate your federal student loans through your servicer by filling out the federal Direct Consolidation Loan application.
+Download this form from your servicer’s website or through the FSA site.

 Once you complete the application, send the form to your servicer.
 You might want to reach out to your servicer first to make sure you’re sending it to the correct address — many have different addresses for different types of requests.

 If you have a federal student loan, changing your repayment plan also involves filling out a form.
 Each repayment program has a different form and requires different information.
 For example, if you want to switch to an income-driven repayment plan, you need to provide information about you and your spouse’s income.
 Switching to a standard repayment plan typically requires a lot less documentation — if any.

 Since most private lenders only offer one standard repayment plan, you might need to refinance if you want to lower your monthly repayments or get out of debt faster.
 But talk to your servicer first.
 If your financial situation has significantly changed, some providers might be willing to offer an unofficial income-based repayment plan or lengthen your term to help you avoid default.

 How do I put my loans on hold?